Probing the isotropy of cosmic acceleration using different supernova samples: Conclusions

+As shown above, the Union2.1 and Constitution data sets, although have a large portion of overlapped data points, give radically different results in terms of the best-fitting dipole parameters and confidence levels.
+Furthermore, JLA data set, which contains more data and a smaller portion of overlapped data than the other two data sets, gives an essentially null result in dipolar anisotropy.
+Due to the large discrepancies of the best-fitting dipole parameters among different data sets, and the low confidence level given by Constitution and JLA data set, we conclude that no sufficient evidence of dipolar anisotropy is found in the aforementioned three SNe Ia catalogs.
+The larger confidence level of dipolar anisotropy shown in Union2.1 data set may come from non-cosmological factors.

-We also study the effects of anisotropy of coordinate and redshift distribution in dipole fitting method, and find that anisotropy distribution of coordinates can cause fitted dipole direction to concentrate in places where the mean absolute deviation is larger, cause dipole magnitude to become larger.
+We also study the effects of anisotropy of coordinate and redshift distribution in dipole fitting method and find that anisotropy distribution of coordinates can cause dipole magnitude to become larger.
 However, anisotropy distribution of redshifts does not have a significant influence on fitting results.

-In future, the next generation cosmological surveys, such as LSST \citep{2008arXiv0805.2366I}, Euclid \citep{2016arXiv160600180A}, and WFIRST \citep{2017arXiv170201747H} will observe much larger SNe Ia datasets with enhanced light-curve calibration, which may shed light on the anisotropy in redshift-distance relation.
+In future, the next-generation cosmological surveys, such as LSST \cite{LSST2019}, Euclid \cite{Euclid2018}, and WFIRST \cite{WFIRST2018} will observe much larger SNe Ia data sets with enhanced light-curve calibration, which may shed light on the anisotropy in redshift-distance relation.